Determining the Value of Your Intellectual Property

 What are the advantages of intellectual property valuation?

-The monetary worth of intellectual property, however, is very hard to determine, as there are numerous factors that determine the value of the intangible assets in question.
-Registration is typically a pre-condition to valuation, especially quantitative valuation, and enables the process of monetizing your intangible assets.
+The precise monetary worth of intellectual property, however, can be challenging to determine, as there are a number of factors that determine the value of the intangible assets in question.
+Registration or grant of an intellectual property right is sometimes a precondition to valuation, especially quantitative valuation, and enables the process of monetizing your intangible assets.

-However, conducting a valuation of your intellectual property has significant benefits.
-Assessing the worth of your patent, trademark or copyright may simplify the licensing or assignment process, and help you determine the royalty rates that should be paid to you as a result of using your intellectual property assets.
-Further, valuation can increase the overall value of your business and provide you with collateral for loans or mortgages.
+Conducting a valuation of your intellectual property has significant benefits.
+Assessing the value of your patent, trademark or copyright may simplify the licensing or assignment process, and help you determine the royalty rates that should be paid to you as a result of using your intellectual property assets.
+Further, ascribing a reasonable valuation to your intellectual property, if not currently accounted for, increases the overall value of your business and provides you with collateral for loans or mortgages.

 The difference between quantitative and qualitative valuations

-The value of intellectual property can be determined by many factors, but the overarching principle guiding valuation is how much of a competitive advantage over others in the industry your IP provides.
+The value of intellectual property can be determined by many factors, but the overarching principle guiding valuation is how much of a competitive advantage over others in the industry your intellectual property provides.
 When determining the worth of intellectual property, two methods of valuation have traditionally been used.

 Qualitative methods of valuation attempt to provide a non-monetary estimate of the value of intellectual property by rating it on the basis of its strategic impact, brand loyalty held by consumers, its impact on the company's future growth, and other intangible metrics that do not rely solely on numbers.